Health and wellbeing

-When you register for support with the Student Wellbeing Service we will work out a personalised support pathway built on the Wellbeing for Learning framework, with a focus on strengthening both your wellbeing skills and your support network.
+When you register for support with the Student Wellbeing Service we will work out a personalised support pathway built on the Learning Well framework, with a focus on strengthening both your wellbeing skills and your support network.

 Learning mindsets and student leadership

-Wellbeing for Learning is about growing the ‘compassionate mindset’ supporting the positive learning mindsets which will help you to successfully meet and overcome the challenges inherent in studying for a degree.
+Learning Well is about growing the ‘compassionate mindset’ supporting the positive learning mindsets which will help you to successfully meet and overcome the challenges inherent in studying for a degree.

 Find out more about positive learning mindsets and get inspiration by hearing from our student Welcome Ambassadors about how they have met and overcome challenges in their learning and student experience, and found their belonging in our inclusive student community.